Post navigation

 What are the costs typically incurred by each party to patent litigation proceedings at first instance?
 What are the typical costs of an appeal at each appellate level?

 The costs in UK actions can vary considerably, depending on the forum, the number of patents in a case, the complexity of the issues involved, the length of the trial, the extent of disclosure, the number of experts and the way the litigation is conducted – for example, costs might be significantly higher for cases involving multiple parties or additional causes of action, or which require extensive witness and expert evidence.
-First instance costs for a single patent case in IPEC might vary from a minimum of £100,000 to £500,000 or more, and in the Patents Court from £800,000 up to several million.
-Appeal costs again vary, but for a typical single patent case would generally range from £250,000 to £750,000, depending on the number and complexity of issues under appeal.
+First instance costs in IPEC might vary from a minimum of £100,000 to £500,000 or more, and in the Patents Court from around one up to several million.
+Appeal costs again vary, but would generally be expected to range from £500,000 to £1,000,000, depending on the number and complexity of issues under appeal.

 -